vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 The Nārada and other purāṇas condemn fast on ekādaśī mixed with daśami.
 Nāradapurāṇa (pūrvārdha, chap.
 29. 39-40) says the sixth tithi mixed with the 5th, the seventh mixed with the 9th and ekādaśī mixed with daśami-a fast should never be observed on these; all should accept (for fast) ekādaśī free from daśami; daśami joined to ekādaśī destroys spiritual merit acquired in three past lives'.
 This aversion to daśami was probably due to the fact that daśami finds no place in the famous yugmarākya and the pair that is commended is that of ekādaśī and dvādaśī (and not of ekādaśī and daśami).
 One well-known verse is: Gāndhāri observed a fast on ekādaśī mixed with daśami; her one hundred sons (the Kauravas) perished (in the Bhārata war); therefore one should give up that kind of ekādaśī for a fast.291 The Nāradapurāna (pārvārdha, chap.
 29) devotes 15 verses to the discussion of Ekādaśī and Dvadasi.

 In the Brahmavaivartapurāṇa quoted at great length by Hemādri on Kāla (pp. 255-259) four kinds of vedhas of ekādaśī by daśami (viz. arunodaya-vedha, ativedha, mahāvedha and Yoga) are mentioned, but they are passed over here.
-In the case of Vaisnavas, if daśami extends on a civil day beyond 56 ghaṭikās from sunrise, then ekadasi follows and continues for the whole of the next civil day, there is then what is called Arupodayavedha and Vaisnavas cannot observe a fast on such an ekādaśī which is preceded by Arunodayavedha.
+In the case of Vaisnavas, if daśami extends on a civil day beyond 56 ghaṭikās from sunrise, then ekādaśī follows and continues for the whole of the next civil day, there is then what is called Arupodayavedha and Vaisnavas cannot observe a fast on such an ekādaśī which is preceded by Arunodayavedha.
 The same result follows if daśami extends up to 3, 2 or one ghaṭikā before sunrise or daśami persists till the exact time when the sun rises and then ekādaśī starts (when there is what is called sūryodaya vedha).
 A Vaisnava in deciding on what tithi to fast is affected by both arunodayavedha and sūryodayavedha i. e. even if ekādaśī exists for full 60 ghaṭis after sunrise on a civil day when daśami precedes it by four ghaṭis, or by three, two or one ghaṭi or when daśami exists for one moment at sunrise and then ekādaśī follows at once, still the Vaisṅava cannot observe a fast on the ekādaśī of 60 ghaṭis but only on the next i. e. the 12th.
 If dvādaśī touches three civil days, then the fast for Vaisnavas

 [^291]: aasitage Truf Agutinai FT: gara pre urt